-The various corporate departments, with the support of Group Internal Audit, acted to ensure compliance with best management practices and the adequacy of the organizational structure and internal procedures.
+The various corporate departments, with the support of Group Internal Audit, acted to ensure compliance with best management practices and the adequacy of the organizational structure and internal procedures (COSO Framework for Internal Controls).
 The Compliance Officer and the Compliance Program Supervisory Body at Group level (the institutional roles with responsibility for control) perform their activities in close collaboration with the management keeping them constantly apprised of the outcome of audits conducted and any need for improvement.